nu-i-sho/Elifir/README.md

 Nothing like that happens, but `StackOverflowException` during compilation instead.
 Also, I found out that when the expression has a compilation error (for example, extra `End`), it is enough to have a much smaller expression to have `StackOverflowException`.
-It looks like it was caused during error message building.
+It looks like it was caused during an error message building.
 To sum up, the limitation of nesting in the generic type is about 1000, and still, there is no exact number.
 However, comfortable work at 100 is impossible because of the long compilation time and VS's slowing down as an IDE.

-### Performance
-The function built by Elifir with 10 nested `If`-s is two times slower than the function implemented with native `if`-s.
-It is like nothing.